d4m4s74/sudoku-solver/README.md

 Script also accepts files containing multiple puzzles. (see testcases folder for examples)

 ```
 usage:
         sudoku.exe [options] inputfile [outputfile]
         sudoku.exe [options] puzzle
 options:
         -h,--help        Display this information
         -v,--verbose     In case of file, show counter for every puzzle instead of every 100
+        -b,--backtrack   Only use backtracking, no human solvers (Sometimes faster for sudokus with many clues.)
-        -t,--timed      In case of file,times individual puzzles, or sets of 100 depending on if -v is set
+        -t,--timed       Times individual puzzles, or sets of 100 depending on option -v
         -s               In case of puzzle string, only returns solved string
         -p <threads>     Solve puzzles in parallel
 ```